DTWilson/tout/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Updated the documentation of plot and print methods to explicit about return values
+* Amended plot and print methods to properly rest back to user settings.

 ## R CMD check results